bogdanghervan/partymixer/README.md

   * Automatically load more results when all 10 results have been added to the queue
 * Collapse extra participants when there are too many to fit on the screen
   * And no longer display the current user if it's the only participant
-* Add ability to repeat already added songs once the end of the playlist is reached
+* Add repeat feature
+* Track playback progress to avoid starting from the beginning upon page refresh
 * Suggest some songs to kick off the party after it's created
   * either whatever is popular at the moment or based on the host's past parties (and guests' past parties, as they join)
 * Always-working suggest feature (collaborative filtering)